AI-Powered Localization & Audio Narration

 <p data-narration="0" data-l10n-id="page-2">This will be translated and read aloud.</p>

-Translation System: Gemini 3 Flash + Vercel KV
+Translation System: Claude Opus 4.5 + Vercel KV

 The translation pipeline runs at build time, not runtime.
-A Node.js script extracts all translatable content, sends it to Google's Gemini 3 Flash model in batches, and stores results in Vercel KV.
-The system supports 100+ languages.
+A Node.js script extracts all translatable content, sends it to Anthropic's Claude Opus 4.5 model, and stores results in Vercel KV.
+The system supports 11 languages covering over 75% of the world's population.

 Running the Script